XP is Different

 This variant replaces Table 3–2: Experience and Level-Dependent Benefits (page 22 of the Player’s Handbook) as a way of easing the GM’s job of adventure design and the task of experience-point calculation at the end of an encounter.

-Use Table: Hit Die Benefits to determine when characters gain new levels, rather than Table 3–2 in the Player’s Handbook.
+Use Table: Hit Die Benefits to determine when PCs (but not NPCs) gain new levels, rather than Table 3–2 in the Player’s Handbook.
 To advance to a new level beyond 20th, a character needs to gain double the amount of XP he needed to advance from two levels below his current level to one level below his current level.

 Experienced players may be alarmed — the XP totals on Table: Hit Die Benefits big numbers.
 But XP awards per monster are commensurately larger as noted on Table: Experience Award below.
 Regardless of a character’s level relative to the rest of the party, he gets the same numerical XP award, so the math at the end of the night is a lot easier.
 Table 2–6 on page 38 of the Dungeon Master’s Guide is no longer used.
 Monsters just have flat XP awards, which are divided up among the participants.

 For example, a frost worm (Challenge Rating 12) is worth 19,000 XP.
 If four characters defeat it, they each earn 4,750 XP (19,000 divided by 4), regardless of their level.

 It still takes thirteen encounters or so to attain a new level.
 There’s still an automatic catch-up feature for PCs who lag behind the rest of the group; that 4,750 XP for the frost worm represents 8% of the experience points required to attain 13th level, but 14% of the experience points required to reach 11th level.